-Regardless of the tiredness and inconveniences, we are thrilled to have had such a great experience in the US and are now thrilled to be back in our slice of Paradise, Marloth Park.
+Regardless of the tiredness and inconveniences, we are thrilled to have had such a great experience in the US and are now delighted to be back in our slice of Paradise, Marloth Park.
 As I write this now, situated at the table on the veranda, the power has been out since last night, only hours after we arrived and shortly after we returned home from dinner at Jabula.

 Louise had grocery shopped for us, but I didn’t have the energy to prepare a meal, although we’ll do so tonight.
-Now with no power, and our perishables in Louise”s freezer, we’ve decided to eat eggs and bacon for tonight’s dinner, easily made on the separate burner on the braai.
+Now with no power and our perishables in Louise”s freezer, we’ve decided to eat eggs and bacon for tonight’s dinner, easily made on the separate burner on the braai.
 The electric oven won’t do us much good.
-Hopefully, the power will return by tonight and we will begin to get back in the groove of life in the bush.
+Hopefully, the power will return by tonight, and we will begin to get back in the groove of life in the bush.

 Right now.
 I am preparing this post on my phone using pricey data from Google Fi since, when the power goes off here, we also lose the WiFi signal.

-Some of our animals have returned, but few favorites other than eight adorable bushbucks including a few new babies we’ve seen Peter.
+Some of our animals have returned, but few favorites other than eight adorable bushbucks, including a few new babies we’ve seen Peter.
 Paul and Mary, Bossy, and one new warthog we have named.
-Broken Tusk or BT, not to be confused with wildebeest, Broken Horn who’s yet to return.
+Broken Tusk or BT, not to be confused with wildebeest, Broken Horn, who’s yet to return.

 And, even more, good news…the power just came back on!!!
 Yes, good news we surely appreciate!

-Enjoy our new photos, many more are coming tomorrow of new sightings of old friends.
+Enjoy our new photos.
+Many more are coming tomorrow of new sightings of old friends.

 Photo from one year ago today, July 27, 2020:

-|From the year-ago post on day #125 while in lockdown in Mumbai, India I wrote, “OK, folks here’s a new one for you.
+|From the year-ago post on day #125 while in lockdown in Mumbai, India, I wrote, “OK, folks, here’s a new one for you.
 This is a “bask” of crocodiles!”
 For more photos, please click here.|